| Title: | Bayesian Network Belief Propagation |

 Metals Emission (Mout), Filter Efficiency (E), Dust Emission (D), CO2 Concentration in Emission (C), Light Penetrability (L).

-The data set contains a propagated ClusterTree
+The data set contains a propagated ClusterTree object emission

 ready for evidence absorption and making queries.